Marcell Ozuna: St. Louis Cardinals (2018–2019)

-Atlanta Braves (2020–present)
+Atlanta Braves (2020–2025)

 On January 21, 2020, Ozuna signed a one-year contract worth $18 million with the Atlanta Braves.

 On July 24, Ozuna was the starting left fielder, making his Braves debut on Opening Day.
 On September 1, he became the first National League player to hit three home runs in one game at Fenway Park, and also reached 1,000 MLB career hits.
 When Adam Duvall hit three home runs in the next game, also against the Boston Red Sox, Ozuna and Duvall became the first teammates in Major League Baseball history to have hit three home runs each in consecutive games.

-In 2020 he batted .338/.431/.636 (each 3rd in the NL) with an NL-leading 18 home runs, 56 RBIs, and 145 total bases during the shortened 60-game season.
+In 2020, Ozuna batted .338/.431/.636 (each third in the NL) with an NL-leading 18 home runs, 56 RBIs, and 145 total bases during the shortened 60-game season.
 Ozuna won his second Silver Slugger Award after the 2020 season; it was the first-ever Silver Slugger for designated hitter in the National League as a result of the universal DH rule implemented league-wide during the COVID-19 pandemic-shortened 2020 season.

 On February 5, 2021, Ozuna re-signed with the Braves with a four-year, $64 million deal.
-On September 9, Ozuna was put on administrative leave due to domestic violence allegations.
+On September 9, he was put on administrative leave due to domestic violence against his wife.
 He did not play for the remainder of the season.
-The Braves finished with an 88-73 record, clinching the NL East, and eventually won the 2021 World Series, their first title since 1995.
+The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, their first title since 1995.

+In the 2022 season, he played 124 games and hit 23 home runs while striking out 122 times to bat .226/.274/.413 in 470 at bats.
+Ozuna hit two home runs in the 2023 regular-season finale to finish with a career-high 40 home runs.
+His two October 1 homers also helped the 2023 Braves tie the 2019 Minnesota Twins for most home runs hit in a season.
+During the 2024 season, Ozuna was one of the few bright spots in Atlanta’s injury-plagued lineup.
+He finished the season batting .302 with 39 home runs, 104 RBIs, and a .925 OPS.
+Ozuna also finished fourth in NL MVP voting.

 Personal life

 Ozuna is married to Genesis Guzman.
-As of May 2017, the couple has three children.
+As of May 2017, the couple have three children.